xwp/vip-site-template/readme.md

 - Run `npm run cli -- wp db import export.sql` to import `local/public/wp/export.sql` into your local development environment.
 Run `cat export/*.sql > combined.sql` to combine all `.sql` files in the `export` directory into one `combined.sql` file for quicker import (useful for working with exports from VaultPress).

+- Run `npm run cli -- bash -c "pv import.sql | wp db query"` to import a large database file `local/public/wp/import.sql` while monitoring the progress with [`pv`](https://linux.die.net/man/1/pv) which is bundled with the WordPress container.
+The `bash -c` prefix allows us to run multiple commands inside the container without affecting the main `npm run cli` command.

 ## Scripts 🧰

 We use `npm` as the canonical task runner for things like linting files and creating release bundles.
 Composer scripts (defined in `composer.json`) are used only for PHP related tasks and they have a wrapper npm script in `package.json` for consistency with the rest of the registered tasks.

 - `npm run start` and `npm run stop` to start and stop the local development environment.
 Run `npm run start-debug` to start the environment in debug mode where all output from containers is displayed.
 Run `npm run stop-all` to stop all active Docker containers in case you're running into port conflicts.
+Run `npm run stop -- --volumes` to stop the project containers and delete the database data volume.

 - `npm run lint` to check source code against the defined coding standards.